mrdonado/screen-management/README.md

 [An npm module](https://www.npmjs.com/package/screen-management) to turn the computer screen off and on again.

-It only works on Windows systems for now, but a Linux version is coming soon.
+It works on the following platforms:

+- Windows (tested on Windows 10)
+- Linux (tested on Ubuntu and Raspbian)

 ## Install the module